AudreyKj/covid19-app/README.md

-# CORONA EMOTIONS CLUB - React app about COVID-19
+# React app about COVID-19

 In this React app, users share their personal experiences of the COVID-19 outbreak and browse through others' submissions.
 An "admin" page (made with chart.js) visualizes the data of the submissions by date and location. <br />